Skip to content

 Note

-Not only for compositions
+Not just for compositions

 • A Source coming from a Reader imported in the Project panel (image, animation, or 3D Asset)